Multi-material and Multi-tool Additive Manufacturing of Functional Devices

 Patterned functional materials have been shown to improve material properties (electrical, mechanical, thermal, etc.) over their bulk counterparts.
 Acoustic focusing is a fabrication process that can rapidly drive functional materials into intricate three-dimensional (3D) patterns, but further research is needed to understand how this process can be better tuned to achieve different 3D patterns over large areas.
 Currently, we are investigating how to combine acoustic focusing principles with additive manufacturing to pattern Lithium-ion batteries.

-Undergraduate and Master’s students who are interested in this project will have opportunities to assist with experimental work and/or data processing.
-Please follow our lab’s application instructions (click here) for the category that applies to your degree level.
+Master’s students who are interested in this project will have opportunities to assist with experimental work and/or data processing.
+Please follow our lab’s application instructions (click here) for the Master’s student category if you are interested in joining this project.

 Material and Process Design for 3D Printing Lithium-ion Batteries